 If (1) and (2) are true, (1), (3) and (5) are true, or (1), (4) and (5) are true, then the research involves human subjects.
 Otherwise, the research does not involve human subjects.

 I am the faculty adviser/sponsor of a student doing research involving human subjects.
-Why do I need to complete the NIH training?
+Why do I need to complete the CITI training?